Parasites That Infect the Brain: Toxoplasma and a Tapeworm

 When a pig eats food contaminated by proglottids or fertilized eggs, the eggs develop into embryos known as oncospheres.
 These travel through the intestinal wall and enter the pig's circulatory system, which carries the oncospheres to muscle.
 Here an oncosphere changes into a larval form known as a cysticercus.
 The larva is embedded in a cyst.
 When humans ingest the pig's muscle as meat, the cysticercus isn't digested but attaches to the wall of the person's intestine and grows into an adult tapeworm.

 As in the pig, the eggs develop into oncospheres, which burrow through the lining of the intestine and enter the circulation.
-In humans the oncosphere develops into a cysticercus in the brain, eye, or lung as well as in heart and skeletal muscle.
+In humans the oncosphere may develop into a cysticercus in the brain, eye, or lung as well as in heart and skeletal muscle.
 The presence of cysticerci in the brain is called neurocysticercosis.

 The symptoms of neurocysticercosis can be very serious and include seizures and acquired epilepsy.
 A doctor at the National Institutes of Health estimates that at least 5 million cases of epilepsy around the world are caused by a pork tapeworm infection in the brain.